Distality Rank: Examples

-\subsection{Examples}
+\section{Examples}

 It appears that we have an infinite hierarchy which classifies theories by distality rank.
-We would like to show that this hierarchy is non-trivial by finding examples of theories which have distality rank $n$ for each $n \geq 1$.

-Many examples of theories with distality rank 1 are listed in \cite{MR3001548}.
+We would like to show that this hierarchy is non-trivial by finding examples of theories which have distality rank $m$ for each $m \geq 1$.
+Many examples of theories with distality rank 1 are listed in \cite{simon:distalandnondistal}.
 Among them are all o-minimal theories and the p-adics.
+We can quickly fill the rest of the finite ranks in the hierarchy using random graphs and hypergraphs.